garfix/nli-go/doc/remarks.md

+# 3030-05-02

+Generalized quantifiers are described in Core Language Engine (p.17) As an example they use the sentence:

+    "All representatives voted"

+"all representatives" is called the `restriction set` and their cardinality (number of distinct entities) is `N`. "voted" is not named, but the _intersection_ of these sets is called the `intersection set`.
+Its cardinality is called `M`.
+Now the quantifiers can be described as follows:

+    every:              N^M^[eq, N, M]
+    more than two:      N^M^[geq, M, 2]

+In NLI-GO this can now be written as

+    every:              quantifier(Result, Range, equals(Result, Range))
+    more than two:      quantifier(Result, Range, greater_than(Result, 2))

+My "range" corresponds to their "restriction set" and my "result" to their "intersection set".

 # 2020-05-01

 I decided it was a good time to implement generalized quantifiers.
 This had been "possible" for a long time, but I never actually got to it.
 You can now use any relation set to describe a quantifier.
 That is, as long as it takes two arguments: the number of entity ids in the range set (Range_count), and the number of (distinct) entity ids in the result set (Result_count).